 What conditions do you treat?

-Naturopathic Doctors are trained as primary care physicians and specialists in providing alternative treatments for any range of conditions.
+Naturopathic Doctors are trained as primary care practitioners and specialists in providing alternative treatments for any range of conditions.
 We treat a broad scope of conditions from earaches and sore throats to chronic diseases.
 Dr. Letellier has special interest in gastrointestinal, endocrine, autoimmune, neurological, and women’s health conditions, and is open to treating just about any condition.
 In the case where she feels another provider would be more appropriate, she’s happy to provide a referral.

 What type of treatments do you use?

 Core Synchronism therapy

 Nature cure (hydrotherapy, cleansing, and other traditional therapies)

 Colorado began recognizing Naturopathic Doctors only last year and has not yet advanced to mandatory coverage by insurance companies.
 Dr. Letellier can provide you with a super bill that you may submit to your insurance company.
 Some insurance companies may apply this toward your yearly deductible, and on occasion they may cover the service.
 However, you'll need to check with your insurance company to find out about your specific coverage.
 Dr. Letellier is also a provider for the CARES program (Community Access and Referral Enrollment System (link to website is http://www.chaclaplata.org/CARES.asp ), which offers income qualified discounts for medical, dental, and mental health services in La Plata County.